 Early Origins of the Batling family

 The surname Batling was first found in Yorkshire, where they held a family seat from the Middle Ages.

 Important Dates for the Batling family

 This web page shows only a small excerpt of our Batling research.
-Another 361 words (26 lines of text) covering the years 1379, 1500 and 1711 are included under the topic Early Batling History in all our PDF Extended History products and printed products wherever possible.
+Another 181 words (13 lines of text) covering the years 1379, 1500 and 1711 are included under the topic Early Batling History in all our PDF Extended History products and printed products wherever possible.

 Batling Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Batling include Batling, Batlin, Batlings, Batlyng, Batelyng and many more.

 Early Notables of the Batling family (pre 1700)

 More information is included under the topic Early Batling Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Batling family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: members of the family who sailed to the New World during the 17th to the 20th centuries.